waynodiablo/Oystercard/intro_to_the_web/04_http_verbs.md

 ### Learning Objectives covered
 - Understand from a request whether it is a GET or POST request.
-- Understand that a POST request creates data.
+- Understand that both POST and GET requests pass parameters and how they differ in this.
 - Understand the different use-cases for GET and POST requests.

 ### To complete this challenge, you will need to: